 If the plant has been designed to accommodate the effects of externally generated missiles resulting from other events such as a hurricane, typhoon, tornado or aircraft crash, the effects of missiles generated by an explosion may already have been taken into account.
-If missiles from an aircraft crash or natural phenomena are not included in the design basis, potential blast generated missiles should be considered [29].
+If missiles from an aircraft crash or natural phenomena are not included in the design basis, potential blast generated missiles should be considered [33].
 A building designed against deflagration may also withstand a detonation with higher overpressure if the overpressure is of sufficiently short duration in relation to the response period of the structure.
 The rate of decrease of overpressure with distance differs between deflagration and detonation, having the characteristics influenced by the weather conditions and the topography.

 The response of a structure subjected to a blast loading depends upon the time history of the loading as well as the dynamic response characteristics of the structure.
 An analysis of the ability of plant structures to resist to the effects of explosions can usually be limited to an examination of their capacity to resist the free field or reflected and focused overpressure.
-In estimating the peak overpressure on a structure, the pressure-distance relationships developed for TNT can be utilized for the detonation of solid substances.
+In estimating the peak overpressure on a structure, the pressure-distance relationships developed for TNT can be utilized for the detonation of solid substances (by expressing explosive power to equivalent amount of TNT [13]).